We wanted to confirm that people coming to the UK from Ukraine will already have an NHS number as these flow from the visa process.

 When can a patient register at a practice as a temporary patient?

-If they are in the practice catchment area for more than 24 hours and less than 3 months.
+For the first 24 hours a patient can be treated as immediate and necessary, and a temporary Registration (GMS3) can be in place for up to 3 months.
 A GMS3 form will need to be completed by the patient.

 My practice needs an NHS number for a temporary patient.